bihealth/digestiflow-server/docs_manual/index.rst

 .. note::

-    The DigestiFlow Web documentation is currently under construction and in **beta** state.
+    The Digestiflow Server documentation is currently under construction and in **beta** state.
-    Don't hesitate to open issues in our `GitHub bug tracker <https://github.com/bihealth/digestiflow-web/issues/>`_ in case of any question or problem.
+    Don't hesitate to open issues in our `GitHub bug tracker <https://github.com/bihealth/digestiflow-server/issues/>`_ in case of any question or problem.

 .. toctree::
     :maxdepth: 1